10 Super Simple Unposed Family Photo Prompts

 Photography Prompt for Families #2

 Who doesn’t like a piggyback ride?
 Of course, it’s always a good idea to ask first in case your subject has a not-so-obvious reason they can’t carry the weight of a person on their back, but most parents jump on board pretty quickly for this one!
 Kids always love piggyback rides!

 Having the kids race to me might be my favorite unposed photography prompt for families.
 It is so simple and leads to such a great photo!
 Kids love to move, and they especially love to run.
 If the kids are already running around, as they were during Irina’s shoot, then you can ask them to race to you and see who gets there first.

 You can also set up a seemingly impromptu race in advance.
 In the photo below, I had mom and dad stand in the background holding hands and prompted the little guy to run to me as fast as he could.
 This photo is not only super cute but scores big bonus points because that little guy is my very first grandson!
 I love his splayed fingers while he concentrated so hard on the race to get to this Hip Grandma!

-If you want to get this kind of shot where the parents or the background is blurred out, make a quick setting adjustment.
-Be sure to open up your aperture (smaller #) to create that creamy bokeh in the behind your main subject.
+Make a quick setting adjustment if you want to get this kind of shot where the parents or the background is blurred out.
+Be sure to open up your aperture (smaller #) to create that creamy bokeh behind your main subject.
 For a deeper look at creating bokeh in your photos, read Take Your Photos to the Next Level by Understanding Depth of Field.

 Photography Prompt for Families #4